jmuganga54/statistics/README.md

-# Js Ds Algorithms
+# Statistics

-> Js Ds Algorithms
+> Statistics

-`Js Ds Algorithms` This project was created to recap some of Data Structure and Algorithm concepts.If you find useful, it is free to use.All of the codes from this project are from `Javascript Algorithms and Data Structure Masterclass`
+`Statistics` This project was created to learn some of basic Statistics concepts.If you find useful, it is free to use.
+All of the lesson are from [Udemy:Statistics for Data Science and Business Analysis](https://www.udemy.com/course/statistics-for-data-science-and-business-analysis/)

 ## Goal

-- Data Structure and Algorithms concepts
+- Learning Statistic Basic Concepts

 ## Structure